igrek51/android-songbook/docs/description-en.md

-Song lyrics viewer with chords toolkit for guitarists, musicians and singers
+Song lyrics viewer with chords to play on guitar, piano and sing

-Songbook is a song lyrics viewer with chords toolkit for guitarists, musicians and singers.
+Songbook is a song lyrics viewer with chords to play on guitar, piano and sing.

 Our chief weapons are: